apache/shenyu-website/blog/RegisterCenter-SourceCode-Analysis-Http-Register.md

 - The register center is for registering client information to `admin` to facilitate traffic filtering.
 - `http` registration is to register client metadata information and `URI` information to `admin`.
 - `http` service access is identified by the annotation `@ShenyuSpringMvcClient`.
-- construction of the registration information mainly through the `Spring` post-processor `BeanPostProcessor` and the application listener `ApplicationListener`.
+- construction of the registration information mainly through the application listener `ApplicationListener`.
 - loading of the registration type is done through `SPI`.
 - The `Disruptor` queue was introduced to decouple data from operations, and data buffering.
 - The implementation of the registry uses interface-oriented programming, using design patterns such as template methods, singleton, and observer.